Kalashnikov42/GDSCinductions/README.md

 # GDSCinductions
-This repository contains the WEb Application made for GDSC Web Dev Inductions
+This repository contains the Web Application made for GDSC Web Dev Inductions